The lowdown on transport under NDIS

 Generally, you can access funding through the NDIS for transport if you cannot use public transport without substantial difficulty due to your disability.

-Before including any transport support in your plan, the NDIA must also be satisfied that the support will assist you to pursue your goals, objectives and aspirations.
+Before including any transport support (or indeed any support) in your plan, the NDIA must also be satisfied that the support will assist you to pursue your goals, objectives and aspirations.

 In addition, the NDIA must consider what is reasonable for families, carers, informal networks and the community to provide.
-In relation to transport, this threshold consideration may be different for participants who are children as compared to participants who are adults.
+In relation to transport, this consideration may be different for participants who are adults compared to participants who are children, because it’s reasonable to expect that most parents drive their children around to school and hobbies.

 When considering whether a proposed transport support represents value for money, the NDIA will compare the costs of transport to the overall costs of alternative supports which may provide a similar level of independence.